All memory allocation for a data node is performed when the node

 NDB, or is set explicitly using the

-configuration parameter introduced in NDB 8.0.19 (in previous
+configuration parameter, introduced in NDB 8.0 (previously, this

 NDB); transaction memory can also